yinjuchen/yinjuchen/README.md

 👋 Hi, I'm Tiffany, and welcome to my GitHub bio.

-💼 I'm currently as an User Service Analyst and looking forward to become a Front-end developer.
+💼 I'm currently as an User Service Analyst and looking forward to become a Frontend developer.

 🇹🇼 I'm based in Taipei, TW.